On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

 \section{{Introduction}}

-The reconstruction of the evolutionary relationships between today living species is one main aim of phylogenetics.
+The reconstruction of the evolutionary relationships between today's living species is one main aim of phylogenetics.
 In order to reconstruct these relationships, mathematical models and methods are used, which are based on certain optimization criteria.
-Maximum Parsimony is such an optimization criterion which does not assume any specific underlying evolutionary model \citep{Fitch, Phylogenetics}.
+Maximum Parsimony (MP) is such an optimization criterion which does not assume any specific underlying substitution model (cf. \citep{Fitch, Phylogenetics}; we refer the reader to \citep{Steel-Penny} for a more thorough discussion of the use of models in phylogenetics and the implications for parsimony).
 It aims at minimizing the number of evolutionary changes needed to explain the evolution of a group of species, and is thus an intuitive criterion with an evolutionary meaning.
-However, Maximum Parsimony suffers from a well-known problem: Statistical inconsistency in the so-called \enquote{Felsenstein-zone}.
+However, MP suffers from a well-known problem: Statistical inconsistency in the so-called \enquote{Felsenstein zone}.
 We will explain this problem with an easy example from the original Felsenstein paper \citep{Felsensteinzone}.
 Assume that tree $T$ in Figure \ref{lba} shows the evolutionary relationships between species $1$, $2$, $3$ and $4$.
-Note that there are two long edges (labeled with $p$) and two short edges (labeled with $q$) in $T$, representing high and low probabilities of evolutionary change, respectively.
-If we now consider an alignment that evolves on $T$ and use Maximum Parsimony to reconstruct the evolutionary tree from this alignment, Maximum Parsimony may favor an incorrect tree.
-To be more precise, Maximum Parsimony may erroneously group the long edges together and favor tree $T'$ depicted in Figure \ref{lba}.
-This problem is called \emph{long branch attraction} in the Felsenstein-zone.
-So if we have a tree of this type, Maximum Parsimony may fail to correctly reconstruct the tree, even if more and more data are considered.
-Thus, the estimation with Maximum Parsimony is not \emph{consistent}, where a statistical estimation method is called consistent if it converges to the true value as more and more data are considered.
+Note that there are two long edges (labeled with $p$) and three short edges (labeled with $q$) in $T$, representing high and low probabilities of evolutionary change, respectively.
+Then, there are choices for $p$ and $q$ such that when we consider an alignment that evolves on $T$ and use MP to reconstruct the evolutionary tree from this alignment, MP will favor an incorrect tree.
+To be more precise, MP will erroneously group the long edges together and favor tree $T'$ depicted in Figure \ref{lba}.
+This problem is called \emph{long branch attraction} in the Felsenstein zone.
+So if we have a tree of this type, MP may fail to correctly reconstruct the tree, even if more and more data are considered.
+Thus, the estimation with MP is not \emph{consistent}, where a tree reconstruction method is called consistent if it converges to the true tree as more and more data are considered.
 We will discuss this in more detail later on.
-Thus, long branch attraction has to be taken into account when using Maximum Parsimony for tree reconstruction, in particular as it is not just a theoretical problem, but also occurs frequently in real data (cf. \citep{Anderson, LBA2, Sanderson}).
+Thus, long branch attraction has to be taken into account when using MP for tree reconstruction, in particular as it is not just a theoretical problem, but also occurs frequently in real data (cf. \citep{Anderson, LBA2, Sanderson}).